Open a Business in Turkey

 The trade name and legal address when opening a company in Turkey

 The first step for registering a business in Turkey is finding a suitable trade name for the business.
 The name must be unique and must not be offensive.
-In order to make the company name is unique, the applicant can file for validation 3 different names, out of which he or she will choose the appropriate one based on the company’s requirements.
+In order to make sure the company name is unique, the applicant can file for validation 3 different names, out of which he or she will choose the appropriate one based on the company’s requirements.
 We remind investors that branch offices need to bear the same name as the parent company.
 Another important requisite for the company to be considered a Turkish resident business is for it to have a local address.
 The registered address must be in the city where the company will operate.
 For this purpose, we can help with virtual office services.
 Plus, if you want more details about immigration to Turkey, contact us today.

 How easy is it to hire personnel in Turkey?